All Episodes

 They'll do anything they want.

-So what I want to ask you, you know, now we finally have the daily press briefing, the bully pulpit, all these things we have now that on a national level that it won't be just people that are turning into Rush Limbaugh or Sean Hannity or whatever, or Fox News.
+So what I want to ask you, you know, now we finally have the daily press briefing, the bully pulpit, all these things we have now that on a national level, it won't be just people that are turning into Rush Limbaugh or Sean Hannity or whatever, or Fox News, and there's stuff that we need to do right away.

-I think that this will be such a pivotal turn in American history that it will spread like wildfire even up to here, and and a little trudeau will be gone, and we'll have a great, great, you know?
+but it'll be the truth we do that from the very beginning i think that this will be such a pivotal turn in american history that it will spread like wildfire even up to here and and a little trudeau will be gone and we'll have a great great Yeah, Trump fever spreading across the Western Hemisphere.

-That that uh that is something uh Peter.
+That is something, Peter.

-Uh but the there's more important agencies.
+But there's more important agencies.

-Uh the Justice Department was corrupted under two successive attorneys general.
+The Justice Department was corrupted under two successive attorneys general.

-Uh I hope one thing Jeff Sessions does is actually restore the integrity of the Justice Department.
+I hope one thing Jeff Sessions does is actually restore the integrity of the Justice Department.

-Those are those are actually important things.
+Those are actually important things.

 It should serve all the people in the state equally dispassionately.